fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 ### 8. Undoing

-The Undo feature can be implemented by simply delaying the API calls that occur on a left swipe until the next swipe or until the Tinder app is closed.
+We can implement the Undo feature by delaying the API calls that happen on a left swipe.\
+These calls are delayed until the next swipe or until the Tinder app is closed.\
-This avoids doing multiple writes to the swipes table, which would otherwise be required in order to undo a left swipe.
+This approach avoids multiple writes to the **swipes** table, which would otherwise be needed to undo a left swipe.

 ### 9. System Diagram